 What the Yamaha does deliver is the characterful engine: never strained, fuelling evenly and with a clutch that held up on slow rough ascents despite the tall first gear.
 Plus this is the first bike I’ve had in years where people come up to me and say

 ‘Nice bike, mister‘.

-By that time I’d removed some of the Morocco stuff and had a small windshield fitted, as well as firmer KTech fork springs and a TEC pipe which was fun but just bit on the noisy side at times.
+By that time I’d removed some of the Morocco stuff and had a small windshield fitted, as well as firmer KTech fork springs and a TEC pipe which was fun but a bit on the noisy side at times.
 More here.

-The XScrambleR project had been one of my more successful: an inexpensive, simple but still functional conversion to a gravel bike which was still fun on the road.
+The XScrambleR project had been one of my more successful: an inexpensive, simple but still functional conversion to a gravel bike which was still great fun on the road.